dankelley/dek_blog/_posts/2024-07-06-setting-up-lazyvim.md

 the file.
 This ought to run the formatter again, so the spaces will reappear.
 Once these test are done, you'll want to remove the line you added.

-Actually, I see that I have also installed the `ruff-lsp` language server, and a quick web search on that suggests that it does both formatting and linting.
+(An aside: in the course of my experimentation, I also have also installed the `ruff-lsp` language server, and a quick web search on that suggests that it does both formatting and linting.
+Maybe there is no need for `black` and `pyright`?)
-Maybe there is no need for `black` and `pyright`?
-I don't care to take the time to do tests on this, and things seem okay as is.

-# Final thoughts

-It wasn't hard to install lazyvim, and I like using it, so far.

-Thanks, Clark, for suggesting that lunvarvim may be a problem, as its development seems to have slowed considerably.

 # Further reading and viewing